Search this website

 Support Services: What do you do?

 It is essential to understand that children and adolescents with disruptive disorders are often doing the best they can.
 Children and adolescents with disruptive disorders sometimes have hidden disabilities such as ADHD or anxiety that make it much harder for them to meet behavioral expectations like the other children do.
 Your MindWell therapist will make an action plan that may include therapy, parent coaching and/or testing.
-Our clinicans are also available to go on-site to your child’s school to create positive behavioral interventions and supportive accommodation plans.
+Our clinicians are also available to go on-site to your child’s school to create positive behavioral interventions and supportive accommodation plans.
 Research has shown that with the correct treatment, these individuals do get better.